to: [John Rentoul]

 Professor Rentoul's Chilcot article is a representative example of that if Blairites and their American counterparts will talk up the humanitarian liberal Blairist worldview, but they then, to paraphrase Margaret Thatcher, go wobbly when the inhumane anti-liberal antithesis fights back in the real-world dominance contest, their blenching exposes Blairites and their American counterparts as a textbook paper tiger.
 Which is a shining invitation to illiberal malfeasors like Saddam and his fellow travelers, enablers, and accomplices.

 Clarifying and relitigating the Iraq issue means more than the 4 corners of the Saddam problem, Bush and Blair's legacies, and the Iraq intervention itself.
-The irresolute attitude of Rentoul's Chilcot article exemplifies the essential competitive flaw underlying the Western deficiency that enabled, even enflamed the Rwanda and Dutchbat (Srebrenica) crises, and for that matter, Saddam's rule by "all-pervasive ... widespread terror" (UNCHR) in the face of UNSCR 688.
-Rentoul's takeaway "lessons", at best, reduce the humanitarian liberal Blairist worldview to a pretty but really weightless non-competitive concept.
-At worst, they debase Blairism into a dangerous delusion that contributes to Rwanda, Dutchbat, and Obama's-deviation type crises, and enables malfeasors by answering aggressive posture and advance with hypocritical evasion and retreat.
+The irresolute attitude of Rentoul's Chilcot article exemplifies the essential competitive flaw underlying the Western deficiency that enabled, even enflamed the Rwanda and Dutchbat (Srebrenica) crises, and for that matter, Saddam's rule by "all-pervasive ... widespread terror" (UNCHR) in the face of UNSCRs 687 and 688.
+Rentoul's takeaway "lesson[s] of Iraq", at best, reduce the humanitarian liberal Blairist worldview to a pretty but really weightless non-competitive concept.
+At worst, they debase Blairism into a dangerous delusion that contributes to Rwanda, Dutchbat, and Obama's-deviation type crises, and encourage and enable illiberal malfeasors by weakly answering their aggressive posture and advance with hypocritical evasion and retreat.

-In fact, Saddam's choice to breach rather than submit to his "final opportunity to comply" (UNSCR 1441) was informed by the world's observations of the West giving lie to its self-proclaimed core values by shying away from man-made humanitarian crises during the 1990s, including his own terrorist rule of Iraq, consistently with the debilitating Vietnam War stigma.
+In fact, Saddam's choice to categorically breach the Gulf War ceasefire rather than submit to his "final opportunity to comply" (UNSCR 1441) was informed by the world's observations of the West giving lie to its self-proclaimed core values by shying away from man-made humanitarian crises during the 1990s, including his own terrorist rule of Iraq, consistently with the debilitating Vietnam War stigma.
 Saddam believed the enforcers of Iraq's mandated compliance were weak-willed and bluffing.
-But this time when he called the bluff, the US and UK stood fast on principle and competed to enforce the spectrum of essential norms embodied by the Gulf War ceasefire.
+But this time when he called the bluff, US and UK leadership stood fast on principle and competed with the requisite strength to enforce the spectrum of essential norms embodied by the Gulf War ceasefire.

 I've given Professor Rentoul a fair informed chance to correct his position per his public duty as a renowned Blairite pundit.
-But he seems committed to acting on behalf of the anti-liberals, despite knowing them to be revisionist, to discredit the competitive bar set with OIF that's necessary for the humanitarian liberal Blairist worldview to compete for real.
+The weakened posture he's advocating for the UK invites aggression by illiberal malfeasors, yet Rentoul seems committed to acting on behalf of the anti-liberals, despite knowing them to be revisionist, to discredit the competitive bar set with OIF that's necessary for the humanitarian liberal Blairist worldview to compete for real.

 Critical responses to pundits: